Urban Inequalities Doctoral Workshop

-Each semester, the Initiative on Cities hosts a workshop, led by Associate Professor of Sociology and IOC Advisory Board member Japonica Brown-Saracino, that invites post graduate and Ph.D. candidates to explore the issues of urban inequality.
+Each semester, the Initiative on Cities hosts a doctoral workshop, led by Professor of Sociology and IOC Faculty Fellow Japonica Brown-Saracino, that invites post graduate and Ph.D. candidates to explore the issues of urban inequality.

 This bimonthly workshop approaches the topic of urban inequalities from different disciplinary, methodological, and theoretical angles.
 The workshop explores themes that include, but are not limited to: cities and race, economics, health, politics and governance, education, youth, climate change, resiliency, sexualities and gender, marketing, and neighborhoods.